-A Net rate is designed to show you the rate of interest you'd receive on a savings account after tax (specifically after Basic Rate Tax of 20%) has been deducted.
+Net rate is the rate of interest you receive on a savings account after tax (specifically after basic rate tax of 20%, also known as VAT) has been deducted.

-In order to find out what your personal Net rate of interest is, you'd need to deduct your tax rate (so, Basic Rate is 20%, Higher Rate is 40% and Additional Rate is 45%) from the Gross rate.
+In order to find out what your personal net rate of interest is, you'd need to deduct your tax rate (basic rate at 20%, higher rate at 40% and additional rate at 45%) from the gross rate.

 3 – 40% = 1.80%

 Using your own "net rate" is also a good way to compare a non-ISA savings account against the gross rate on a cash ISA.

 Find the best savings rates for you - Compare savings accounts

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.